When we come to a transition in life

 Post Traumatic Stress Disorder

-Wendy has provided individual therapy to people experiencing PTSD for 14 years.
+Wendy has provided individual therapy to people experiencing PTSD for 18 years.
 At Veterans Medical Research Foundation she was a therapist in multiple NIH-funded research studies comparing various interventions for PTSD.
 She is an expert in several evidence-based interventions including: Prolonged Exposure therapy (PE), Cognitive Processing Therapy (CPT), Mindful Self-Compassion (MSC), Mantram Repetition, and Acceptance and Commitment Therapy (ACT).
+These are gold standard treatments for PTSD.

 Solace

 Mindfulness meditation is used regularly within Wendy’s practice to help people cope with stress and anxiety.
 Many scientific studies have indicated mindfulness meditation benefits depression, anxiety, fibromyalgia, irritable bowel syndrome, psoriasis, and Post-Traumatic Stress Disorder.
-In this time of excessive stress mindfulness meditation can provide a break to replenish.
+No matter what difficulty you are experiencing, mindfulness meditation can provide a respite and help you gain insight into your inner workings.

 Connect